Optimized variance estimation under interference and complex experimental designs

 \expcommand{\varboundprograms}{ If the input objective function $\objsym$ is strictly monotone, then \optprocedure{} returns a variance bound that is conservative, design compatible and admissible. }

 \begin{theorem} \varboundprograms \end{theorem}

-Using Theorem~\ref{thm:var-bound-programs}, we can verify that a variance bound obtained by \optprocedure{} is admissible by showing that the objective is strictly monotone.
-Indeed, unless otherwise noted, all objective functions discussed in this paper are strictly monotone according to Definition~\ref{def:strictly-monotone}, so Theorem~\ref{thm:var-bound-programs} guarantees admissibility of the resulting bound.

 Definition~\ref{def:strictly-monotone} differs from the conventional definition of strict monotonicity based on the strict Loewner order.
-The conventional definition states that a strictly monotone function $f$ satisfies $f(\mat{A}) < f(\mat{B})$ whenever $\mat{A} \prec \mat{B}$.
-This definition, though well-motivated in many applications, does not align with our notion of admissibility, necessitating us to extend it slightly, as in Definition~\ref{def:strictly-monotone}.
+The conventional definition states that a strictly monotone function $f$ satisfies $f(\mat{Q}) < f(\mat{P})$ whenever $\mat{Q} \prec \mat{P}$.
+This definition, though well-motivated in many applications, does not align with our notion of admissibility, necessitating us to extend it slightly.

-In the same way that we want to pick an admissible bound no matter what our risk preferences and background knowledge might be, we also want to ensure that the optimization problem underlying \optprocedure{} is computationally tractable.
-As a rule of thumb, an optimization program is tractable if it is convex \citep{Rockafellar1993Lagrange}.
-The set of slack matrices $\allslacks$ is convex, implying that the program underlying \optprocedure{} is convex if $\objsym$ is selected to be a convex function.
-All objective functions discussed in this paper are convex, so they admit efficient algorithms for finding optimal solutions, up to desired tolerances.
-We will not review convex programming in this paper; curious readers are instead directed to the introduction by \citet{Boyd2004Convex}.
-In Section~\suppref{sec:code-example} in the supplement, we provide code of an example implementation of \optprocedure{} using a general purpose solver \citep{Dunning2017}.
+The \optprocedure{} program is generally computationally tractable.
+As a rule of thumb, an optimization program is tractable if it is convex \citep{Rockafellar1993Lagrange,Boyd2004Convex}.
+The set of slack matrices $\allslacks$ is convex, implying that \optprocedure{} is a convex problem if $\objsym$ is a convex function.
+All objective functions considered in this paper are convex, so they admit efficient algorithms for finding optimal solutions, up to desired tolerances.